 Your support of the Virginia Council on Economic Education ensures that every teacher has access to professional development, instructional resources, and ongoing support to teach their students these essential life skills.
 There is no cost to the teacher or school division for this program – thanks to our generous partners and donors.

 Past gifts allowed VCEE to:

 - Develop a strong curriculum that incorporates key economic concepts at each grade level starting in kindergarten.

-- Privately fund an unfunded state mandate that a one-credit Economics and Personal Finance course is required for graduation.
+- Privately fund an unfunded state mandate to require a one-credit Economics and Personal Finance course for graduation.